 What about conservative treatment?

-Studies examining the effects of loading on the intervertebral discs were reviewed to examine the plausibility of using loading through the exercise to induce regeneration or healing of the intervertebral disc.
+In another study, researcher examined the effects of loading on the intervertebral discs were reviewed to examine the plausibility of using loading through the exercise to induce regeneration or healing of the intervertebral disc.

 They find out up to 66% of lumbar intervertebral disc herniations, of any variety, can actually demonstrate healing with conservative treatment.
 In fact, the worse the herniation, the better the spontaneous regression would be.
 They also suggested, that specific loading through exercise may have the potential to impart healing or regeneration of the intervertebral disc.
 (Read More)